 Stephen King, the author of the book on which ‘The Shining’ is based was and remains extremely disappointed in the film.
 It’s understandable; because it bears little resemblance to his bestselling venture.
 Instead, the film is far more hypnotic, pulling you into the frightening vastness and silence of the Overlook Hotel, as the languid pace helps it to creep under your skull.
 Whether it be Wendy discovering Jack’s work, Mr. Grady’s conversation with Jack in the bathroom, or Jack trailing Danny in the hedge maze, there are things about ‘The Shining’ that still keep me awake.

 Read More: Movies Like Confessions of a Shopaholic

 2. Apocalypse Now (1979)

-The finest film made about the war in Viet Nam and the madness that seeped into the young men fighting the war.
+The finest film made about the war in Vietnam and the madness that seeped into the young men fighting the war.
 Coppola threw himself into the making of this masterpiece and allowed audiences to be hurtled into Viet Nam and experience the nightmare it truly was.
-An American Captain (Martin Sheen) is sent into Cambosdia to assassinate a Colonel who has gone insane and is fighting his own war.
-Along the way, on his journey the more he learns about Kurtz (Brando) the more he believes in what he has done, and does not think him mad at all.
+An American Captain (Martin Sheen) is sent into Cambodia to assassinate a Colonel who has gone insane and is fighting his own war.
+Along the way, on his journey, the more he learns about Kurtz (Brando), the more he believes in what he has done and does not think him mad at all.